-If you want to deepen relationships with home buyers and leaving a lasting, positive impression of their experience with you, here is a quick guide to hosting the best housewarming party for your real estate clients!
+Do you want to deepen relationships with home buyers and leave a lasting, positive impression of their experience with you?
+Here is a quick guide to hosting the best housewarming party for your real estate clients!

 Before you dive into creating the best housewarming party for your clients, it is important to confirm that they would appreciate the gesture.
 If your clients are reserved or find the idea of having a lot of people in their home overwhelming, a housewarming party might not be the best option.

 To get an idea of whether or not your client would like a housewarming party, ask them at the contract signing.
 If your client seems interested, remind them of the idea in a brief thank you letter after closing, and then call them to confirm.

 2. Assemble a Guest List

 Once you have confirmed with your clients that the housewarming party is a go, it’s time to get down to work.
 And, the first thing you need to do is assemble a guest list.
 For this part, you will need your client’s help.
 Ask them to send a list of their closest friends, family and any neighbors they’ve already met along with mailing addresses, and be sure to let them know that you will do the rest of the work.

 TIP: Get a head start and do some pre-work by leaving a guestbook out at open houses in the area to get the names and contact information of any neighbors that you might be able to invite.

 Now that you have the guest list, you will need a way to get guests to the right place at the right time with a personalized invitation.
 You can create and print a high-quality paper invitation online at several places, such as Moo.com or Paperless Post.
 Be sure to send your invitation at least three weeks ahead of the party to give your guests ample time to plan.